-It also has the concept of pluggable apps, which means you can drop an app folder inside your project and get its functionality right away with very little configuration.
+Django also has the concept of “pluggable apps,” which means you can drop an app folder inside your project and get its functionality right away with very little configuration.

 - Django has a very powerful ORM that exposes a lot of SQL to the python programming language.

 - It has Authentication and Authorization built-in, without the need for any extra configuration.

 - It also boasts a built-in admin site, and a built-in mailing system.

 - Being tightly coupled with its toolset, Django can be difficult to use in combination with other tools, like replacing the form library, for example.

 - While Django’s default scaffolding function is not bad for small projects, it does not scale without modification when trying to manage things such as multiple environments.